microsoft/MIDI/docs/endpoints/virtual-device-app.md

 ### Lifetime

-* The Virtual UMP Device includes two endpoints: one is just for the application creating the device, the other is for all other applications to connect to.
+* The Virtual UMP Device includes two endpoints: one is just for the application creating the device (the "device side"), the other is for all other applications to connect to.
-* The lifetime of the Virtual UMP Device is controlled by the lifetime of the application's connection.
+* The lifetime of the Virtual Device is controlled by the lifetime of the application's connection.
 Once the owning application disconnects from the endpoint, the Virtual UMP Device is torn down.

 ## Suggested Uses